verifalia/verifalia-csharp-sdk/README.md

 This section lists the changelog for the current major version of the library: for older versions, please see the [project releases](https://github.com/verifalia/verifalia-csharp-sdk/releases).

+### v3.1

+Released on December 2<sup>nd</sup>, 2021

+- Added support for API v2.3, including the ability to specify a completion callback URL and support for exporting validated entries in multiple output formats
+- Added support for .NET 6.0
+- Improved documentation in code

+### v3.0

+Released on January 22<sup>nd</sup>, 2021

+- Breaking change: IRestClient.InvokeAsync() now accepts a factory of HttpContent, which allows to work-around an issue with certain versions of .NET Standard and .NET Framework.
+The issue has been fixed in .NET Core since then, but one of our dependencies targets .NET Standard.
+If you don't implement or use IRestClient directly in your code (which should be super rare) then you will not be affected by this change.
+- Fixed an issue which prevented MultiplexedRestClient to properly retry HTTP invocations on failures.
+- Fixed an issue with IAsyncEnumerable support on .NET Core 3.1 (was mistakenly disabled in previous releases).
+- Improved the way we throw OperationCanceledExceptions in several code paths.
+- Improved unit tests.

 ### v2.4